 What specific actions are being taken or were taken by you to overcome the effects of the prejudice or bias experienced by you or your company? (e.g. filed lawsuit, threatened lawsuit, wrote letter/email requesting reasoning, etc.)

 Identify and discuss the specific negative impact (economic, loss of professional development, damage to your personal or company reputation) on you and/or your firm on the entry or advancement in the business world because of this disadvantage experienced by you.
 (You must be as specific as possible, e.g. the loss of revenue, profits or salary in actual dollar amounts.)

 What type of physical evidence will you or can you provide to substantiate your claims of prejudice or bias? e.g. court or administrative findings, affidavits, documents related to rejected bonding, contemporaneous records memorializing meetings, conversations, negotiations, telephone calls, a letter or two from a co-worker that observed the above incident)

 What additional facts do you consider relevant to claiming and/or evidencing the prejudice or bias that you claim?
 (For example, were there other incidents involving others who may have been subjected to the same types of prejudice or bias as you, if so, be specific about the name of the company, individuals, titles, dates, things said/done, minority/non-minority, etc

 View our sample economic and social narratives of disadvantage.
-They are actual narratives that have been approved by the SBA.
+They are actual narratives that have been accepted by the SBA.
 The names have been changed to protect the identity of the individuals but will give you a good idea of the level of specificity that must be provided with your narrative.